Autism and Asperger’s (High Functioning Autism)

-For adult with high-functioning ASD, scroll down for a brief description of areas of difficulties.
+For those with high-functioning autism (Asperger’s), scroll down for a brief description of areas of difficulties.

 ASD at a glance (what is causing troubles for this group?)

-How do I know if my child has ASD?
+How do I know if my child has autism?
 Specific behaviors to watch out for are: